 |Notes on event|

-The master, 37 crew members and three gunners from the Fort la Reine (Master Percy William Pennock), which was on her maiden voyage, were rescued: 29 survivors by the HMS Pimpernel (K 71) (LtCdr F.H.
-Thornton) and landed at Guantanamo Bay and 12 survivors rescued by a US patrol boat landed at New Orleans.
-Two crew members and one gunner were lost.
+The master, 36 crew members and four gunners from the Fort la Reine (Master Percy William Pennock), which was on her maiden voyage, were rescued: 29 survivors by the HMS Pimpernel (K 71) (LtCdr F.H.
+Thornton, RNR) and landed at Guantanamo Bay and 12 survivors rescued by a US patrol boat landed at New Orleans.
+Three crew members were lost.